Skip to Main Content

 The California Conservation Corps partners with California State Parks, U.S. Forest Service, National Park Service, county and city parks departments, and area non-profits to construct and maintain trails for public recreation.

-Corpsmembers working on trails projects may complete a variety of work such as clearing brush, rebuilding trail tread, installing rip rap on steep grades, constructing bridges or boardwalks, building dry stone masonry, and other trail construction techniques and methods.
+Corpsmembers assigned to resource, or grade, crews work on trails projects across the state.
+Project work often includes clearing brush, rebuilding trail tread, installing rip rap on steep grades, constructing bridges or boardwalks, building dry stone masonry, and other trail construction techniques and methods.

 Why We Work